 - (1) The value of medical and dental benefits continued following a termination of employment without "cause" or for "good reason" was determined based on assumptions used for financial reporting purposes under ASC 715, including a discount rate of 5.69%, and includes only the portion of the benefits above and beyond what is provided to all management employees.
 For Ms. Mikells and Messrs.
 Sabatino and Tague, the amount includes the value of retiree medical benefits, as they would not otherwise be eligible for retiree medical benefits based on their age and years of service as of December 31, 2010. - (2) These amounts represent the incremental cost to UAL of providing the retiree travel privileges.
-The value of retiree travel privileges was determined by utilizing the following assumptions: (i) both the executive officer and the executive officer's spouse utilize the retiree travel privilege until age 75, and the executive officer and the executive officer's spouse and dependent children over the period of expected use using a discount rate of 5.30%.
+The value of retiree travel privileges was determined by utilizing the following assumptions: (i) both the executive officer and the executive officer's spouse utilize the retiree travel privilege until age 75, and the executive officer's dependent children utilize the privilege until age 25, (ii) the level of usage for each year is the same as the actual usage was for the executive officer and the executive officer's spouse and dependent children for 2009 (for Mr. Sabatino, the average of the other four executive officers was used since he joined UAL in 2010) and (iii) the incremental cost to UAL for providing retiree travel privileges for each year is the same as the actual incremental cost incurred by UAL of providing travel privileges to the executive officer and the executive officer's spouse and dependent children for 2009.
+On the basis of these assumptions, UAL determined the value of retiree travel privileges by calculating the present value of the assumed incremental cost of providing the benefit to the executive officer and the executive officer's spouse and dependent children over the period of expected use using a discount rate of 5.30%.
 The tax gross-up on retiree travel privileges was determined based on the imputed income on the value of the executive officer's retiree travel privileges over the period of anticipated use (which is higher than the incremental cost to UAL of providing the privileges) using a discount rate of 5.30%. - (3) The value of outplacement services was determined based on the estimated fees charged by the external firms whose services are offered. - (4) The amount of cash severance for Mr. McDonald reflects a reduction of \$2,634,082, which is the amount of certain special retention payments he previously received from UAL pursuant to a 2008 amendment to his employment agreement.